Estate Asset Investigation for Attorneys & Fiduciaries

 own cryptocurrency

-Some fiduciaries call because they’ve found something they can’t open — an encrypted wallet, a hardware device, a laptop with confirmed holdings and no accessible credentials.
-The asset is confirmed.
-It just needs to be unlocked.
+Some fiduciaries call because they’ve found something they can’t open — an encrypted wallet, a hardware device, password-protected files, a laptop with confirmed holdings and no accessible credentials.
+The asset is identified.
+It just needs to be accessed.

-Others call because the circumstances strongly suggest digital assets exist but haven’t been located yet: an individual with a technical background, unexplained exchange transactions in the financial records, old hardware in the estate.
-The indicators are strong enough to warrant investigation before closing.
+Others call because the circumstances suggest assets exist but haven’t been located: unexplained transactions in the financial records, statements or correspondence for accounts no one can produce, references to property in another state, a technical background, old hardware in the estate.
+The indicators warrant investigation before the matter closes.

-Others call to satisfy due diligence — to document that a reasonable search was conducted and nothing was missed.
+Others call to satisfy due diligence — to document that a reasonable search was conducted and nothing was missed, protecting the fiduciary from a later claim of overlooked assets.
 Each matter closes with a written report of what was found, or confirmed not to exist, and the methodology behind it.

 15+